Fire and rescue services

 Keep in contact with family and friends and let them know you're safe.

-Register with the American Red Cross via its Safe and Well website and/or mark yourself safe on social media using its Emergency!
-App.
+Register with the American Red Cross via its Safe and Well website and/or mark yourself safe on social media using the American Red Cross Emergency! app for mobile devices.

 Severe weather